No items found.

 4. Put the character at odds with their setting

-1. Remove your authorial judgement from your character’s flaws
+1. Remove your authorial judgment from your character’s flaws

-Consider Patricia Highsmith’s The Talented Mr Ripley, one of our Hero Books at The Novelry.
+Consider the protagonist’s flaws in Patricia Highsmith’s The Talented Mr. Ripley, one of our Hero Books at The Novelry.

 Highsmith throws us into the opening scene, in media res.
 Tom Ripley believes he is being followed.
 Afraid he is in danger of discovery, he enters a bar on Fifth Avenue to see if the man will bring out a police badge and arrest him.
 Instead, the man introduces himself as the father of Dickie Greenleaf, a vague college acquaintance of Tom Ripley’s.
 Ripley is relieved.

-Ripley’s criminal activity is presented so matter-of-factly here I almost missed it: ‘it wasn’t grand larceny or tampering with the mails’.
+Ripley’s criminal activity is presented so matter-of-factly here that I almost missed it: ‘it wasn’t grand larceny or tampering with the mails.’
 Ripley has clearly been up to no good before this first chapter.
-And right on its tail, Highsmith points out Ripley’s true nature – a manipulative person with the ability to run a con on the wealthy: ‘Tom knew just what to say to a father like Mr Greenleaf.’
+And right on its tail, Highsmith points out Ripley’s true nature—a manipulative person with the ability to run a con on the wealthy for personal gain: ‘Tom knew just what to say to a father like Mr. Greenleaf.’

 Why is Highsmith’s approach to Tom’s negative personality traits effective?

-Think for a moment about how Highsmith introduced this character – and how she didn’t.
-Imagine if Tom Ripley felt remorse in this first chapter, instead of a reprieve from jail.
+Think for a moment about how Highsmith introduced this character—and how she didn’t.
+Imagine if Tom Ripley felt remorse here, instead of a reprieve from jail.
 Imagine if Highsmith urged us to pity this morally corrupt creature.

-It wouldn’t have anything like the same effect.
+It wouldn’t have the same effect.
 Ripley would be a whiny rule-breaker who deserves to face justice.
 It would be tiresome and dull.

-Highsmith doesn’t judge her creation, and so we (the readers) don’t either.
+Highsmith doesn’t judge her character’s personality, so we (the readers) don’t either.
 We’re in on the con.
-We’re off on an adventure right from the outset, criminal behaviour be damned.
+We’re off on an adventure story right from the outset, criminal behavior be damned.

-Let’s look at how flawed characters are introduced in a more recent work: the multi-million-copy bestselling and award-winning novel, Eleanor Oliphant is Completely Fine by Gail Honeyman.
+Let’s look at how the main character’s flaws are introduced in a more recent work: the multi-million-copy bestselling and award-winning novel Eleanor Oliphant is Completely Fine by Gail Honeyman

 In the first line of the novel, we meet Eleanor, who immediately tells us her status: unimportant.

 Oh, this is a tragic figure, isn’t it?
-Isn’t she?
-Look at the people who ask Eleanor about her job: taxi drivers, dental hygienists.
+Look at the other characters who ask Eleanor about her job: taxi drivers, dental hygienists.
 She could have added ‘hairdressers’ and we’d get the gist.

-These people are duty-bound to ask personal questions as they go about their work, rather than actual friends or interested parties in her life.
-Eleanor is a loner (perhaps hence the name choice).
+These people are duty-bound to ask personal questions as they go about their work rather than actual friends or people who are interested in her.
+Eleanor is a loner (perhaps, hence the name choice).

 Why is Honeyman’s approach to Eleanor’s character flaws effective?

-Again, take a moment to analyse how Honeyman introduces Eleanor and her less-than-perfect life.
+Again, take a moment to analyze how Honeyman introduces Eleanor and her less-than-perfect life.

-As Eleanor details the ins and outs of her daily routine, we learn that she eats lunch alone (a sandwich from Marks and Spencer on a Friday, ‘which rounds off the week nicely’), talks to no one, then goes home to an empty house where she listens to The Archers and eats food she doesn’t enjoy.
+As Eleanor details her daily routine, we learn that she eats lunch alone (a sandwich from Marks and Spencer on a Friday, ‘which rounds off the week nicely’), talks to no one, then goes home to an empty house where she listens to The Archers and eats food she doesn’t enjoy.

-The lonely minutiae of her working week are laid bare – and then she describes her weekends.
+Her lonely working week is laid bare—and then she describes her weekends.

 On Fridays, I don’t get the bus straight after work but instead I go to the Tesco Metro around the corner from the office and buy a margherita pizza, some Chianti and two big bottles of Glen’s vodka.
 When I get home, I eat the pizza and drink the wine.
 I have some vodka afterwards.
 I don’t need much on a Friday, just a few big swigs.
 I usually wake up on the sofa around 3 a.m., and I stumble off to bed.
 I drink the rest of the vodka over the weekend, spread it throughout both days so that I’m neither drunk nor sober.
 Monday takes a long time to come around.

-Still no authorial judgement.
-In fact, the only place judgement bleeds into the narrative is when Eleanor is talking about her colleagues, or the doctor she sees about the back pain she’s experiencing due, in her opinion, to the weight of her breasts which she has weighed on her kitchen scales.
+Still no authorial judgment on this character’s life.
+In fact, the only place judgment bleeds into the narrative is when Eleanor is talking about her colleagues, or the doctor she sees about the back pain she’s experiencing.

 Other characters are treated with scorn.
 They are judged and found wanting.
 Eleanor’s treatment is empathetic, albeit matter-of-fact.